Antique Furniture Restoration, Conservation and Repair

 We are more than happy to give you a free, no-obligation quote for any restoration work.

-If you have a furniture piece that you would like to have restored and are unsure whether restoration is possible, or have any questions please do not hesitate to contact Green & Cockburn.
-We are also more than happy to meet you in person to discuss your requirements.
+If you have a piece that you would like to have restored but are unsure as to whether restoration is possible, or have any other questions, please do not hesitate to contact Green & Cockburn.
+We are more than happy to meet you in person to discuss your requirements, too.

-Why not view some more before and after photos of our recent antique furniture restorations?
-We are sure you will be pleasantly surprised!
+Why not view more before and after photos of our recent antique furniture restorations?
+You will be pleasantly surprised!

 Looking for an experienced antique furniture restorer - contact